jacobtread/NZGM/README.md

 The mordern alternative to [NZGrapher](https://github.com/mathsnz/NZGrapher/) with many improvements in performance and runs completely serverless with live edit for the data, settings, title and axies.
 All packed into a new and modern looking UI design.

+THIS APPLICATION IS WIP AND DOES NOT FEATURE EVERYTHING INCLUDED IN NZGrapher

 This application is written in Typescript, SCSS, and HTML and uses VueJS

 There is a live version of this application [Here](https://jacobtread.github.io/NZGM/)